The Authors League Fund typically helps authors, dramatists, journalists, and poets.

 - Writers of any age in ill health, or supporting a dependent family member in ill health.

-- Writers facing overwhelming medical or dental expenses.
+- Writers facing overwhelming medical or dental bills.

 Priority is given to sick and/or older authors in need.
 Family members or close friends of writers suffering from cognitive decline may assist with the application process; please contact the office for guidance.

 Because we seek to help as many qualified applicants as possible, our assistance is modest and temporary in nature.
 Recipients may apply again after a period of twelve months has passed, but additional support is not guaranteed.